12/21/04 Newsletter (below it are two previous newsletters on this issue):

 maiming of the animal before shehita, and so prohibits the standard

 procedure, called "stunning."
-But in many kosher slaughtering plants, particularly in
+But in many kosher slaughtering plants,

 South America, Europe and Israel, cattle are still slaughtered while hoisted